History’s best-known naval battle was just one part of

 of Dogger Bank and Helgoland Bight.

-Like all games in the series, this one is
+Like all of our games, this one is

 packed with scenarios.
 Along with the operations